gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

 We will keep it simple and guide you through this tutorial using this image but the general steps are almost identical for a host installation.

-Let's start our Docker Postgres container which we will name `postgrest_elevation` on port 5432 (or whichever port you prefer).
+Create your Docker Postgres container named `postgrest_elevation` on port 5432 (or whichever port you prefer).

 ```sh
 sudo docker run --name "postgrest_elevation" -p 5432:5432 -e POSTGRES_MULTIPLE_EXTENSIONS=postgis -d -t kartoza/postgis
 ```

-We will have to configure Postgres to make sure it trusts our connections (this is merely for the tutorial and shouldn't be used in production this way).
+You will have to configure Postgres to make sure it trusts connections (this is merely for the tutorial and shouldn't be used in production this way).

 ```sh
 sudo docker exec -it postgrest_elevation bash